 Founded by Helen Jones and Naomi Wright, the company’s first feature ‘Censor’, directed and co-written by Prano Bailey-Bond and starring Niamh Algar, premiered at the 2021 Sundance Film Festival, opening the festival’s Midnight section.
-The film’s European Premiere will take place at the 2021 Berlinale, in the Panorama section.
+The film’s European Premiere took place at the 2021 Berlinale, in the Panorama section.

 Supported by Film4, the BFI and Film Cymru Wales, the feature tells the story of film censor Enid, who discovers an eerily familiar horror that speaks directly to her past.
 As she unravels the mystery behind the film, she is dragged into a twisted fairytale, blurring the line between fiction and reality.